patrykpilek/php-for-beginners/README.md

   - Sanitise the uploaded filename as a security precaution
   - Don't overwrite existing file in the uploads folder
   - Save the filename to the article record in the database
+  - Display the uploaded image if an article has one
 - [ ] Database Relationships
 - [ ] Using Relationships: Article Categories
 - [ ] JavaScript and PHP